Back to Blog

 When you open a new bag, box, or case of cans:

-2. Photograph the UPC if visible.
+2. Photograph the UPC barcode if visible (helps match retailer inventory lists during recalls).

 Receipts are part of your safety toolkit

-• Screenshot online order confirmations
+• Screenshot online order confirmations the day they arrive

-Pantry hygiene that prevents the problems you will actually see
+Pantry hygiene that prevents everyday problems

-Recalls are uncommon compared with rancidity, pest access, and cross-contamination from scoops.
-Pair lot tracking with:
+Recalls are rare compared with problems you will see eventually: rancidity, pest access, moisture, and cross-contamination from dirty scoops.

-Deep dive: storing pet food properly.
+Deep dive: Storing pet food properly

 Tie it to the official recall workflow